PandasThumb/pandasthumb.github.io/_posts/2021/2021-06-21-photography-contest-xiii.md

 >Even though we are getting fairly good at running contests, we reserve the right to change any of the rules, or add or subtract rules at any time at our discretion.

 We will choose a number of finalists and open voting for the winner at 12:00 p.m., Monday, July 12.
-Voting will end Friday, July 23, <i>at 9:00 a.m.</i>, and the winner will be announced om Monday, July 26, at 12:00.
+Voting will end Friday, July 23, at 12:00 noon, and the winner will be announced om Monday, July 26, at 12:00.